Meet the Staff

 Volunteer Nelson currently has four part-time staff and a wonderful variety of amazing volunteers that help us both in the office and behind the scenes, to deliver our services.

 Gordon is originally from South Africa and has lived in Nelson with his wife and two children since 2007.
 Previously a pharmacist, sight loss compelled him to find a new direction.
 His professional and academic interest is now in health and disability services management.
 He has a particular interest in the role of volunteers in community organisations.
 He can often be spotted walking in Nelson with his guide dog, Ernie.

 Ernie is Gordon’s trusty Guide Dog.
 He loves to meet and greet staff and office volunteers each day – often bringing them one of his soft toys to throw for him.
 In his role as Office Dog he brings us laughter, positivity, and great morale as well as reducing stress levels.

 Jane joined Volunteer Nelson in 2013 and works primarily on finance and administration.
-She is passionate about volunteering and currently hosts the monthly Coffee & Connections for Nelson Newcomers Network, monitors for pests at the Brook Sanctuary, and enjoys the ease of family friendly one-off volunteering opportunities such as beach clean-ups and tree planting.
-Her hobbies include spending time with family and friends, walking, gardening, kayaking and crochet.
+She is passionate about volunteering and currently monitors for pests at the Brook Sanctuary and enjoys the ease of family friendly one-off volunteering opportunities such as beach clean-ups and tree planting.
+Her hobbies include spending time with family and friends, walking, tramping, gardening, kayaking and crochet.

 Meet the Board